kefranabg/bento-starter-docs/docs/guide/README.md

 📘 Refer to the [Jest documentation](https://jestjs.io/) or [Cypress documentation](https://www.cypress.io/) for more details.
 :::

-## Bundle size
+## BundleSize

 <br />

-Bundle size helps you control your javascript bundle sizes for better performances.<br />
+BundleSize helps you control your javascript bundle sizes for better performances.<br />
-Bundlesize rules are located in the `package.json`, in the `bundlesize` property.
+BundleSize rules are located in the `package.json`, in the `bundlesize` property.
 You can add as many rules as you want.
 It is recommanded to add as many rules as javascript bundles you have.

-**Run bundle size check command :**
+**Run BundleSize check command :**

 ```
 npm run bundlesize